GitToby/genetic_algorithms/README.md

 # Best door: (height: 9.999995902180672 | width: 3.999865485355258, 244033.23286180547)
 ```

-Finally we will boost it to a very complicated example, we want to generate a copy of a picture of a face from a randomly generated face.
+Finally, we will boost it to a very complicated example, we want to generate a copy of a picture of a face from a randomly generated face.